TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sql-tsg-connectivity-solution-firewall.md

 <!--issueDescription-->

-A firewall or an Anti virus software or Proxy settings were blocking outbound connectivity to Azure services.
-The connectivty issues have been resolved.
+A firewall or an Antivirus software or Proxy settings were blocking outbound connectivity to Azure services.
+The connectivity issues have been resolved.
 Please retry failed operations.

 <!--/issueDescription-->